luka-danger/alpine-running-depot/README.md

 <li>Guest About Controller</li>
 <li>Login Controller</li>
 </ul>
-The above controllers were added and use @Controller Annotation and @RequestMapping to provide active links to the html pages: about.html, contact.html, guestAbout.html, and login.html
+The above controllers were added and use Controller Annotation and @RequestMapping to provide active links to the html pages: about.html, contact.html, guestAbout.html, and login.html

 Static/CSS: